 Without any definite plans or local knowledge of our own we were pleased to find out more about the local area and its trails.
-We were parked at the end of a single track road next to a babbling stream that ran under a stone bridge, to the left the ruins of a stone built house that had not been lived in for a considerable amount of years, built to last I would say, and we are surrounded by pine trees with a marked Stoney bridleway heading upwards on our right.
+We were parked at the end of a single-track road next to a babbling stream that ran under a stone bridge, to the left the ruins of a stone-built house that had not been lived in for a considerable number of years, built to last I would say, and we are surrounded by pine trees with a marked Stoney bridleway heading upwards on our right.

 We were told of a local legend which tells of a wealthy, influential businessman from London who owned all the land for miles around.
 He was also a known member of the infamous “Hellfire” Club of London in the 1800’s.
 I would call him a gentleman but the tale suggests that he wasn’t.
 While he lived in London with his Wife and Family, He had the nearby house, now in a ruined state, built for his Mistress.